 Detailed Industry Background

-For Faith for Today TV, she wrote and produced The Evidence, which won “Best New Series Pilot,” and Lifestyle Magazine, which won two Tellys.
+For Faith for Today TV, Heather wrote and produced The Evidence which won “Best New Series Pilot” and Lifestyle Magazine which won two Tellys.
 The two distance learning edutainment series she wrote for PBS (KOCE): Personal Finance: Dollars and $ense and Psychology: The Human Experience both won Emmys and ACE awards.
-She has worked on a couple of short films including A-Date, which she co-wrote, and The Perfect Husband, which she co-produced and also played one of the three leads.
+She has worked on several short films including A-Date, which she co-wrote, and The Perfect Husband, which she co-produced and also played one of the three leads.

-A popular international speaker, Ms. Hale has lectured to colleges and universities around the globe ranging from the PolyTechnic University in Kowloon, Hong Kong; Universitat Autonoma de Barcelona; University College London; University College Dublin, Ireland; and stateside at NYU, Yale, UCLA, Emerson, George Washington University (Washington, D.C.), University of Chicago, SFSU, UNLV, Cal State Northridge and Chapman as well as Film Festivals and Writers Workshops as varied as the Austin Film Festival, the Vail Film Festival, Slamdance, Moondance, the Vancouver Film and Television Expo, the Great American Pitch Fest, the Great Canadian Pitch Fest, the LA TV Fest, the LA Producers’ Boot Camp, the Temecula Film Festival, the Big Bear Film Festival, NATPE, the Screenwriters Expo, Selling to Hollywood, the Hollywood Black Film Festival, Hollywood by the Bay, the Tucson Festival of Books; ENDAS, Genoa, Italy; the Marseille WebFest, Meeting Planners, International; the Century City Chamber of Commerce, Sherwood Oaks Experimental College, LA Femme Film Festival, USC’s Summer School Shorts Program, National University’s MFA in Screenwriting’s LA Week Residency Program, WestDoc, CinemaArts Tech, the LA Film School, the LA Recording School, Learning Tree University, the Learning Annex and Mensa – to name but a few.
+A popular international speaker, Ms. Hale has lectured to colleges and universities around the globe ranging from the PolyTechnic University in Kowloon, Hong Kong; Universitat Autonoma de Barcelona; University College London; University College Dublin, Ireland; and stateside at USC, UCLA, NYU, Yale, Emerson, Chapman, George Washington University (Washington, D.C.), University of Chicago, SFSU, UNLV, Cal State Northridge and National University as well as Film Festivals and Writers Workshops as varied as the Austin Film Festival, the Vail Film Festival, Slamdance, Moondance, the Vancouver Film and Television Expo, the Great American Pitch Fest, the Great Canadian Pitch Fest, the LA TV Fest, the LA Producers’ Boot Camp, the Temecula Film Festival, the Big Bear Film Festival, NATPE, the Screenwriters Expo, Selling to Hollywood, the Hollywood Black Film Festival, Hollywood by the Bay, the Tucson Festival of Books; ENDAS, Genoa, Italy; the Marseille WebFest, Meeting Planners, International; the Century City Chamber of Commerce, Sherwood Oaks Experimental College, LA Femme Film Festival, USC’s Summer School Shorts Program, National University’s MFA in Screenwriting’s LA Week Residency Program, WestDoc, CinemaArts Tech, the LA Film School, the LA Recording School, Learning Tree University, the Learning Annex, Mensa’s Regional StarGazing Gathering in LA and a special pitching workshop for ABC Drama Execs – to name but a few.

-Ms. Hale has written, directed and produced in virtually every medium for a wide range of industries, highlights include: an educational series on Weight Stigma for the Rudd Institute at Yale University hosted by Emme, the first plus-sized SuperModel; a national commercial/interstitial for Gravity Defyer shoes that aired during The Bloomberg Report; a convention video for Reebok; 40-hours of Route 66/Miata-themed, interactive DVD certified warranty training for Mazda; virtual home tours of customizable tract homes for Fieldstone, the Home Builder; Regulation U (margin stock credit extension) banking compliance certification; online fish and game licensing for Texas Parks and Wildlife; a bi-lingual (Spanish and English) “How To” training video for The Legal Aid Society on matriculating the State of California Small Claims system – and even a dot com Initial Public Offering Proposal done as a Dr. Seuss-styled illustrated children’s book poem.
+Ms. Hale has written, directed and produced in virtually every medium for a wide range of industries, highlights include: an educational series on Weight Stigma for the Rudd Institute at Yale University hosted by Emme, the first plus-sized SuperModel; a national commercial/interstitial for Gravity Defyer shoes that aired during The Bloomberg Report and was marketed in SkyMall Magazine; a convention video for Reebok; 40-hours of Route 66/Miata-themed, interactive DVD certified warranty training for Mazda; virtual home tours of customizable tract homes for Fieldstone, the Home Builder; Regulation U (margin stock credit extension) banking compliance certification; online fish and game licensing for Texas Parks and Wildlife; a bi-lingual (Spanish and English) “How To” training video for The Legal Aid Society on matriculating the State of California Small Claims system, one of the first interactive (viewer-controlled) soap operas – and even a dot com Initial Public Offering Proposal done as a Dr. Seuss-styled illustrated children’s book poem.